-Review of trends in the RGZ
+Review of current trends in the Residential Growth Zone (RGZ)

-Development proposals in Glen Eira's Residential Growth Zone tend to be buildings with high site coverage, limited setbacks and with a highly built-out appearance (tall fencing, limited landscaping opportunities).
-Key design issues are discussed at the end of this section.
+Council's experience is that proposals in the Residential Growth Zone tend to be buildings with high site coverage, limited setbacks and with a highly built-out appearance (tall fencing, limited landscaping opportunities).
+Key design issues are discussed in Appendix A (Existing Context Review and Analysis) of this report.